-If the period's state is RATE_MONOTONIC_INACTIVE, both ticks_since_last_period and ticks_executed_since_last_period will be set to 0.
-Otherwise, ticks_since_last_period will contain the number of clock ticks which have occurred since the last invocation of the rtems.rate_monotonic_period directive.
-Also in this case, the ticks_executed_since_last_period will indicate how much processor time the owning task has consumed since the invocation of the rtems.rate_monotonic_period directive.
+A configure time option can be used to select whether the time information is given in ticks or seconds and nanoseconds.
+The default is seconds and nanoseconds.
+If the period's state is RATE_MONOTONIC_INACTIVE, both time values will be set to 0.
+Otherwise, both time values will contain time information since the last invocation of the rtems.rate_monotonic_period directive.
+More specifically, the (ticks)since_last_period value contains the elapsed time which has occurred since the last invocation of the rtems.rate_monotonic_period directive and the (ticks)executed_since_last_period contains how much processor time the owning task has consumed since the invocation of the rtems.rate_monotonic_period directive.